 The first step in cost-effectively communicating with your patients of record is to implement a policy of collecting valid email addresses from your patients.
 There are a number of tactics to help with this.
 For new patients, it’s simply a matter of incorporating the request into your patient enrollment form (or, preferably, having one of your team do it for your patient while they are in the office.
+Online appointment scheduling services automatically collect email addresses.
 If you do not have an email address for a current patient, your Team Member should be proficient at explaining to the patient how the office will (and will not) use their email address, how it simplifies communications between practice and patient, and how it is ecologically responsible (no need for paper).
-Of course, if the patient prefers not receiving communications via email, you want to respect and honor their preference.
+Of course, if the patient prefers that he/she not receive communications via email, you want to respect and honor their preference.

 To collect email addresses of your current patients as they present for treatment or hygiene, the Team should take a few moments to update their contact and health information, and simply request their “preferred email.”
-If the practice chooses to adopt Paperless Forms and On Line Appointment Requests, a mailing may be sent to, or telephone call placed with, the patient advising them of these valuable new services that eliminate the need for paper forms and which simplifies the appointment scheduling process for the patient.
+If the practice chooses to adopt paperless forms and online appointment requests, a mailing may be sent to, or a telephone call placed with, the patient advising them of these valuable new services that eliminate the need for paper forms and which simplify the appointment scheduling process for the patient.

 Keep In Touch